DanielAbergel/Distribution-Algorithm/README.md

 ```
 ./deployServer <password> <user>
 ```
-Now the server deployed using Nginx and uWSGI  , Access the default Server landing page to confirm that the software is running properly through your IP address:
+Now the server deployed using Nginx and uWSGI,
+Access the default Server landing page to confirm that the software is running properly through your IP address:

 ```
   http://your_ip
 ```
-.